Post Malone recaptures the No. 1 song spot with 'I Had Some Help'

 TOP ALBUMS:

-The rest of that female-fueled lineup: Billie Eilish's Hit Me Hard and Soft is down to No. 4 this week;quirky new pop royal Chappell Roan's The Rise and Fall of a Midwest Princess continues its steady climb, jumping up two spaces to No. 6.
+The rest of that female-fueled lineup: Billie Eilish's Hit Me Hard and Soft is down to No. 4 this week; quirky new pop royal Chappell Roan's The Rise and Fall of a Midwest Princess continues its steady climb, jumping up two spaces, to No. 6.
 (Roan’s song “Good Luck, Babe!”, which does not even appear on the album, is also making its way up the Billboard 100, landing this week at No. 11.)
-Also part of this superwomen crew: Ariana Grande's Eternal Sunshine has sprung back up to No. 8 from last week's position at No. 23 (due to a new,signed edition for sale), while Charlie XCX holds her No. 9 position with her album Brat.
+Also part of this superwomen crew: Ariana Grande's Eternal Sunshine has sprung back up to No. 8 from last week's position at No. 23 (due to a new, signed edition for sale), while Charli XCX holds her No. 9 position with her album Brat.

 WORTH NOTING:

-The other album in the Billboard 200's top five this week is 25-year-old Mexican singer Peso Pluma and his album Éxodo [Exodus], which debuts on the chart this week at No. 5.
+The other album in the Billboard 200's Top 5 this week is 25-year-old Mexican singer Peso Pluma and his album Éxodo [Exodus], which debuts on the chart this week at No. 5.
 This is actually not the first time that Peso Pluma has cracked the high peaks of the Billboard 200; his 2023 album Genesis went to No. 3 last July.

 Copyright 2024 NPR